powsybl/powsybl.github.io/docs/installation/java-library.md

 # iTools

 **powsybl-tools** *(User)*
-This module provides a CLI tool based on powsybl.
-To learn how to use this CLI, read this [page](../tools/index.md).
+This module provides a [CLI tool](../tools/index.md) based on powsybl.

 **powsybl-itools-packager-maven-plugin** *(Powsybl developer)*
-This module provides a maven plugin to create a standalone distribution based on iTools.
-You should read this [page](../installation/itools-packager.md) if you want to learn how to use it.
+This module provides a maven plugin to [create a standalone distribution based on iTools](../installation/itools-packager.md).

 # Grid Study Environment